Hermitian matrices of roots of unity and their characteristic polynomials: Determinants and characteristic polynomials

 \section{Determinants and characteristic polynomials}

 In this section, we establish results about the determinants and characteristic polynomials of matrices in $\mathcal H_n(q)$.
-At the end of this section we provide proofs of part (a) and part (b) of Theorem~\ref{thm:mainBounds} and Theorem~\ref{thm:mainBounds2}.
+At the end of this section we provide proofs of part (c) and part (d) of Theorem~\ref{thm:mainBounds} and Theorem~\ref{thm:mainBounds2}.

 Denote by $\mathfrak S_n$ and $\mathfrak D_n$, respectively, the symmetric group and its subset of derangements acting on $\{1,\dots,n\}$.
 We begin with a result about the determinant of a matrix closely related to matrices in $\mathcal H_n(q)$.